krzhang/eth-beacon-simulations/simulationList.md

 # A List of Possible Simulations

-## The following list gives idea about how simulations have been created
-## based on different parameters
+## The following list gives an idea about how simulations have been created based on different parameters

 ## parameters:
 N(v): The number of validators